 Customarily in a transaction, the seller will pay for the “buyers title policy,” while the buyer will pay for the “lender's title policy.”

-“Due diligence” are the steps you take to make sure the property you are buying meets your expectations.
+“Due diligence” is the steps you take to make sure the property you are buying meets your expectations.
 This work may include some or all of the following:

 - Title research (mentioned above)

-- Review any HOA or Condo Association rules and fees
+- Reviewing any HOA or Condo Association rules and fees

-- Research any permitting issues associated with the property
+- Researching any permitting issues associated with the property

 These are a set of conditions that need to be satisfied before the sale can be completed.
 One commonly seen contingency is when a buyer's loan must be approved before the sale of the home takes place (this is the Financing Contingency).
 The 3 standard contingencies include: